Earl Ankrah: Career

 Earl Ankrah is widely acknowledged as the creator and pioneer of breakfast television in Ghana.
 He was the originator and co-host of the Ghana Broadcasting Corporation's The Breakfast Show.
 In his very early stages on television, Earl introduced a flexible and engaging presentation style that won him admiration and earned him coveted awards.
 His fluid chemistry with his co-anchor Akushika Acquaye, sparked rumours in the country about them being in a relationship.

-Earl Ankrah is idolized by Ghanaian celebrity, including award-winning television anchors who refer to him as "Legendary Earl Ankrah", he's the originator and host of the Ghana Broadcasting Corporation's Breakfast Show in the 90s.
-In 2006, Ankrah hosted EA Live!, an avant-garde magazine talk programme, which he purposed to run for one season only.
+Earl Ankrah is idolized by Ghanaian celebrity, including award-winning television anchors who refer to him as "Legendary Earl Ankrah".
+Award-winning media personalities attribute their success in their career to Earl Ankrah.
+Popular TV personality, Nana Aba Anamoah, in an emotional interview, credited Mr. Ankrah for training and mentoring her for television.
+He's the originator and host of the Ghana Broadcasting Corporation's Breakfast Show.
+Ankrah hosted EA Live!, an avant-garde magazine talk programme, which he purposed to run for one season only.

 Earl Ankrah's professional roles include serving as the Ag.
 Director for Research, Monitoring & Evaluation and Head of Public Affairs at Fair Wages and Salaries Commission, (the state organisation responsible for determining and negotiating salaries of public sector employees in Ghana), under the Ministry of Employment and Labour Relations.
 He has played a pivotal role in the implementation of the Single Spine Pay Policy and the management of Government-Labour relations.
-His works with the Ministry, which involve high-level negotiations and partnerships with Labour Unions have taken him close to world leaders like British Prime Minister Theresa May, French President Emmanuel Macron and Luxembourg Prime Minister Xavier Bettel.
-He is currently the Communications & Knowledge Management Specialist of the West Africa Food System Resilience Programme [FSRP] – a World Bank sub-regional regional and Government of Ghana project, coordinated by the Economic Community of West African States (ECOWAS).
+His works with the Ministry, which involved high-level negotiations and partnerships with Labour Unions have taken him close to world leaders like British Prime Minister Theresa May, French President Emmanuel Macron and Luxembourg Prime Minister Xavier Bettel.

+As an International Development Specialist for Communications and Knowledge Management, Earl Ankrah is currently the Communications & Knowledge Management Specialist of the West Africa Food System Resilience Programme [FSRP], a World Bank sub-regional regional and Government of Ghana project, coordinated by the Economic Community of West African States (ECOWAS).

 He has also done some marketing consultancy for Best Western Premiere (Airport Hotel) in Accra.

 Interviews

-Earl in his Broadcast-Journalism career, has conducted some of the most sought after interviews in Ghana, Africa and the world, with personalities including politicians, sports and entertainment icons.
-In Ghana, he's done interviews with former President John Kufuor, previously Vice President and now President John Dramani Mahama and other top-level politicians, including Ministers of State, Members of Parliament, Ambassadors, High Commissioners and Diplomats.
+Earl in his Broadcast-Journalism career, has conducted interviews in Ghana, Africa and the world, with personalities including politicians, sports and entertainment icons.
+In Ghana, he's done interviews with former President John Kufuor, previously Vice President and now President John Dramani Mahama and other politicians, including Ministers of State, Members of Parliament, Ambassadors, High Commissioners and Diplomats.
 He's hosted coaches and players of the national football team of Ghana, ‘The Black Stars’; finalists and crown bearers of the Miss Ghana, Miss Universe-Ghana and Miss Malaika Ghana beauty pageants.
 His interviews on the African continent include that with Meiway, Manu Dibango, Lucky Dube, Youssou N'Dour, Osibisa, Arrow (South American calypso legend), and Godfrey Moloy (Godfather of Soweto).
 Earl has also hosted globally known faces including Reverend Jesse Jackson and Sir Roger Moore (James Bond) among others.